-Cary Maguire is trustee emeritus of Southern Methodist University, an honor that reflects his outstanding service to the University as a member of the Board of Trustees from 1976 to 2000.
+Cary Maguire was trustee emeritus of Southern Methodist University, an honor that reflects his outstanding service to the University as a member of the Board of Trustees from 1976 to 2000.

-In addition to his founding grant to create the Maguire Center for Ethics and Public Responsibility, Maguire also endowed a university-wide professorship in ethics at SMU, currently held by Robin Lovin.
-He has provided additional funds for programs and facilities in SMU's Edwin L. Cox School of Business, including the Maguire Energy Institute, the Maguire Chair in oil and gas management, and the Maguire building housing undergraduate programs in the Cox School.
-The cumulative total of his gifts to SMU is nearly $9 million.
+In addition to his founding grant to create the Maguire Center for Ethics and Public Responsibility, Maguire also endowed a university-wide professorship in ethics at SMU.
+He provided additional funds for programs and facilities in SMU's Edwin L. Cox School of Business, including the Maguire Energy Institute, the Maguire Chair in oil and gas management, and the Maguire building housing undergraduate programs in the Cox School.
+The cumulative total of his gifts to SMU was nearly $9 million.

-Maguire is Chair and President of Maguire Oil Company and Maguire Energy Company, and Chair of Components Corporation of America and Staco Inc., California.
-His national leadership positions include service on The National Petroleum Council, the Executive Committee of Mid-Continental Oil and Gas Association, and membership of the Madison Council of the Library of Congress, where he funded the Maguire Chair in Ethics and American History.
+Maguire was Chairman Emeritus of Maguire Oil Company and Maguire Energy Company, and Chair of Components Corporation of America.
+His national leadership positions included service on The National Petroleum Council, the Executive Committee of Mid-Continental Oil and Gas Association, and membership of the Madison Council of the Library of Congress, where he funded the Maguire Chair in Ethics and American History.